The food groups and what you need to know about…

 These are monounsaturated fatty acids, they’re found in a variety of foods and oils.
-They improve total blood cholestestrol levels and may benefit insulin levels and blood sugar control, which can be especially helpful if you have type 2 diabetes.
+They improve total blood cholesterol levels and may benefit insulin levels and blood sugar control, which can be especially helpful if you have type 2 diabetes.

-Foods include: Olive oil, fish, nuts and avocado.
+Foods include Olive oil, fish, nuts and avocado.

 Mainly from animal sources, red meat, poultry and full-fat dairy products.
 It raises total blood cholesterol levels and low-density lipoprotein, but be wary it could also increase your risk of type 2 diabetes.

 Omega-3 fatty acids can be found in oily and fatty fish, they appear to decrease the risk of coronary artery disease.
-Plant sources of emega-3 fatty acid but data unclear as to whether these have the same health effects as omega-3 fatty acid from fish
+Plant sources of omega-3 fatty acid but data unclear as to whether these have the same health effects as omega-3 fatty acid from fish

 These are the worst types of fat for you, they occur naturally in some foods in small amounts but most trans fats made from oils through a food processing method which increases LDL cholesterol and increases your risk of cardiovascular disease.